oliversalzburg/hugo/README.md

 1. Why modern Yarn?

     Among other things, Yarn is robust, performant and extremely versatile when it comes to repository management.
 The given configuration provides a very solid first-time experience.
 Some of the things that make modern Yarn great can be seen in this project template.

-1. Why Renovate?

-    Dependabot doesn't play nice with Yarn sometimes.
-We don't like Dependabot, we like Renovate.

 1. Why the MkDocs Markdown?